 The current vitality of the Institute for the Study of Societal Issues (formerly Institute for the Study of Social Change) is built upon a rich and active history of more than 40 years of fruitful interaction among researchers, faculty, visiting scholars, and students meeting in an interdisciplinary world, applying diverse and complementary research methodologies to varied and intersecting projects on the broad theme of social stratification and inequality.
+As prime essays https://primeessay.org/ state the institute works to translate its research findings into policy recommendations and practical solutions that can make a real difference in people's lives.
 The primary focus has been on institutional patterns that impact marginalized communities - in the United States and around the world – as well as social and political movements that disrupt such patterns.
 The power and efficacy of the Institute research is anchored in the supportive interactions where faculty, visiting scholars, students, and other researchers meet informally or more formally and informally through working groups, presentations of work-in-progress, and brown bag discussions.
 The Institute’s research projects have resulted in a range of scholarly publications – including books, book chapters and journal articles – which have influenced public debate and social policy and helped to expand the boundaries of the social sciences.
 Many of the Institute initiatives have been housed in centers at the Institute; the centers change in response to the times and the interests of faculty, students, and funders.
 The Institute endures, serving as a research hub that spurs collaboration and innovation, particularly among faculty and students of color as well as others from marginalized groups.

 "Understanding Change, Changing our Understanding: Thirty Years of the Institute for the Study of Social Change” is a video oral history created in 2006 by Eric Pido and Oscar Medina.

 View the video on our YouTube site here.